-2.31 The amount of extended time on all shifts may be divided before or after the shift as determined by the employer.

-- 2.32 When an individual Walking Boss or Foreman works through both the second and third shifts, the 2 shifts shall be treated separately and the worker shall be paid on the basis of 2 dispatches. - 2.33 Where the employer determines that unusual or emergency conditions require workers to be on the job in excess of the normal extended hours, they shall be paid for actual time worked - 2.4 Time-in-lieu.
+- 2.3 Work and payment of extended time.
+Walking Bosses/ Foremen shall work and/or be paid 2 hours extended time on each day shift, second shift and third shift. - 2.31 The amount of extended time on all shifts may be divided before or after the shift as determined by the employer. - 2.32 When an individual Walking Boss or Foreman works through both the second and third shifts, the 2 shifts shall be treated separately and the worker shall be paid on the basis of 2 dispatches. - 2.33 Where the employer determines that unusual or emergency conditions require workers to be on the job in excess of the normal extended hours, they shall be paid for actual time worked. - 2.4 Time-in-lieu.
 When longshore workers are paid "time-in-lieu," equivalent individual time shall be paid automatically to the Walking Boss/Foreman directly supervising the longshore workers who are paid the "time-in-lieu." - 2.5 Extended shift violations.
-When longshore workers are paid hour-for-hour for extended shift violations, equivalent time shall be paid to the Walking Bosses/Foremen directly supervising the longshore workers who worked extended. - 2.6 Walking bosses/foremen shall be limited to ten hours' pay per shift with the understanding that walking bosses/foremen shall report to the job one hour prior to the start of the standard shift
+When longshore workers are paid hour-for-hour for extended shift violations, equivalent time shall be paid to the Walking Bosses/Foremen directly supervising the longshore workers who worked extended. - 2.6 Walking Bosses/Foremen shall report to the job one hour prior to the start of the standard shift.
+When working a flex start, voluntarily working through the meal hour, or to work extra hours of extended time at the end of the shift, Walking

-Exception: When working a flex start, voluntarily working through the meal hour, or to work an extra hour's extended time at the end of the shift, walking bosses/foremen shall be entitled to one hour additional pay up to a maximum of 12 hours per shift.
+Bosses/Foremen shall be entitled to additional pay up to a maximum of 14 hours per shift.